-It reflects the effect of organization on the human resource of the organization.
-The organizational activities include: recruitment policies and practices, training, experience building, job enrichment, wage and salary, Congruence of employees and organizational objectives, job safety and Occupational health.
+It reflects the effect of organisation on the human resource of the organisation.
+The organisational activities include: recruitment policies and practices, training, experience building, job enrichment, wage and salary, Congruence of employees and organisational objectives, job safety and Occupational health.